Hey Doc, Why Am I Having Problems Seeing at Night?

 When you think about night vision, think of AMD

 Your patient reports having a hard time seeing at night and reading in dim light.
 They want to know what’s going on.
 In the past, optometrists would assume that these night vision complaints are due to early cataracts or the aging process.
 More recent evidence suggests that a night vision complaint is a red flag for the possibility of early age-related macular degeneration (AMD).
 It is surely a reason for us to dig deeper into whether the cause of this reduced night vision is poor dark adaptation.

 According to the Beckman Classification scale early AMD has been traditionally diagnosed once medium-sized drusen (>63 and <125 µm) become evident upon clinical evaluation.
 Yet, studies have revealed drusen are just the tip of the iceberg.

 Curcio et al discovered that an invisible layer of cholesterol builds up between the pigmented layer of the retina (RPE) and the elastic layer of Bruch’s membrane, before drusen are perceptible.
 These cholesterol deposits—basal laminar (BLamD) and basal linear (BLinD)—cause oxidative stress and inflammation, hindering nutrient transportation to photoreceptor cells.
 As photoreceptor cells die, it becomes harder for the eyes to adjust to darkness and night vision declines.

 Subtle, yet progressive, night blindness is the earliest symptom of AMD.
 Research shows that dark adaptation, the ability of our eyes to adjust from light to darkness, is compromised from the earliest stages of AMD and impairment increases as the disease progresses.
-In fact, impaired dark adaptation indicates the presence of AMD at least three years before drusen are visible and is the first symptom of AMD.
+In fact, impaired dark adaptation indicates the presence of AMD at least three years before drusen are visible and is the first symptom of the disease.

 Tell me more